puru-parthasarathy/puru-parthasarathy.github.io/_pages/about.md

 Research Background
 ======
 My doctoral degree is in IEOR (Industrial Engineering and Operations Research).
+I am currently a senior quantitative researcher at Quantitative Brokers, a NY based trade execution firm.
 I've been working on research and industry problems mainly at the intersection of IEOR and finance for the past few years.
-Some are more shareable than the others.
 I've also worked for the US Federal government, written software for wall-street banks, buy-side hedge funds and high frequency market makers in the recent past.
 I've created this space where I plan to share current and further work that my collaborators and I plan to do.
-In addition to operations research and the study of financial markets, I am also interested in computer science pedagogy.
-I am also deeply interested in the theory and practice of Indian classical music (primarily carnatic).
+In addition to operations research and the study of financial markets, I am also interested in computer science pedagogy as an educator.
+In my free time, I actively pursue the theory and practice of Indian classical music (primarily carnatic).

 For more info
 ------